Our therapy alliance

 Medication including “self-medication”

 In some cases, the addition of medication can be important to support your psychotherapy treatment.
 Medication can only be prescribed by a medical doctor (e.g. psychiatrist or neurologist).
-Please inform your therapist of any other treatments, medical or otherwise, which you are using in addition to the psychotherapy as these may have an impact on your psychotherapy treatment.
+Please inform your therapist of any other treatments, medical or otherwise, which you are using in addition to the psychotherapy as these may have an impact on your psychotherapy.
 Please also inform your therapist of any changes in these in the course of the therapy.

 My Bills